nexies/Gates/README.md

 # Gates
-An attempt to recreate Fences /n
+An attempt to recreate Fences.
+(With Qt)
-Using Qt